bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/CatalogMaintenance.rst

 -  Sqlite (only for testing)

-What database will be used, can be configured in the |bareosDir| configuration, see the :ref:`DirectorResourceCatalog`.
+What database will be used, can be configured in the |dir| configuration, see the :ref:`DirectorResourceCatalog`.

-The database often runs on the same server as the |bareosDir|.
+The database often runs on the same server as the |dir|.
 However, it is also possible to run it on a different system.
 This might require some more manual configuration, a PostgreSQL example can be found in :ref:`catalog-maintenance-remote-psql`.

 dbconfig-common (Debian)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-:index:`[TAG=Platform->Debian->dbconfig-common] <triple: Platform; Debian; dbconfig-common>` :index:`[TAG=Platform->Ubuntu->dbconfig-common] <triple: Platform; Ubuntu; dbconfig-common>`
+:index:`[TAG=Platform->Debian->dbconfig-common] <single: Platform; Debian; dbconfig-common>` :index:`[TAG=Platform->Ubuntu->dbconfig-common] <single: Platform; Ubuntu; dbconfig-common>`

 .. _section-dbconfig: